junxit/us-congress-bills-112/bill.md

   > - **(8)** establishes and maintains independent peer review processes—
   >   - **(A)** to evaluate the Environmental Improvement Program; and
   >   - **(B)** to assess the technical adequacy and scientific consistency of central environmental documents, such as the 5-year threshold review; and
-  > - **(9)** provides scientific and technical support for the development of appropriate management strategies to accommodate changing climatic conditions in the Lake Tahoe Basin.
+  > - **(9)** provides scientific and technical support for the development of appropriate management strategies to accommodate changing climatic conditionswater temperature and precipitation in the Lake Tahoe Basin.
   >
   > ## § 12.
 Public outreach and education
   >